How to add email watermark java with GroupDocs.Watermark: A Step‑by‑Step Guide

 Practical Applications

-1. Internal Document Security: Protect sensitive corporate communications from unauthorized access or forwarding.
+1. Internal Document Security: Protect sensitive corporate communications from unauthorized forwarding.

 Performance Considerations

-• Optimize Image Sizes: Use compressed images to reduce memory usage without compromising quality.
+• Optimize Image Sizes: Use compressed PNG/JPEG files to keep memory usage low.

-• Resource Management: Always close streams and resources after use to avoid memory leaks.
+• Resource Management: Always close streams (close()) to avoid memory leaks.

 Conclusion